Boris Berezovsky (businessman): Divestment from Russian holdings

-In 2001, the Russian government made a systematic takeover of privately owned television networks, in the course of which Berezovsky, Gusinsky and Patarkatsishvili lost most of their media holdings, prompting one of them to warn of Russia "turning into a banana republic" in a letter to The New York Times.
+In 2001, the Russian government made a systematic takeover of privately owned television networks, in the course of which Berezovsky, Gusinsky and Patarkatsishvili lost most of their media holdings, prompting Patarkatsishvili to warn the world of Russia "turning into a banana republic" in a letter to The New York Times.
 In February, Berezovsky and Patarkatsishvili sold their stake in ORT to Roman Abramovich, who promptly ceded editorial control to the Kremlin.
 Berezovsky later claimed that there was a secret understanding that Nikolai Glushkov would be released from prison as part of that deal, a promise that was never fulfilled.
 In April, the government took control of Vladimir Gusinsky's NTV.
-Berezovsky then moved to acquire a controlling stake in a smaller network, TV-6, made Patarkatsishvili its Chairman, and offered employment to hundreds of locked out NTV journalists.
+Berezovsky then moved to acquire a controlling stake in a smaller network, TV-6, made Patarkatsishvili its chairman, and offered employment to hundreds of locked out NTV journalists.
 Almost immediately, Patarkatshishvili became a target of police investigation and fled the country.
 In January 2002 a Russian arbitration court forced TV-6 (Russia) into liquidation.
 The liquidation of TV-6 was precipitated by LUKoil, a partly state-owned minority shareholder, using a piece of legislation that was almost immediately repealed.

 In 2001, Berezovsky and Patarkatsishvili ended their involvement in Sibneft for a US$1.3 billion fee from Roman Abramovich.
 This transaction was the subject of a later dispute in the UK commercial courts, with Berezovsky alleging that he had been put under pressure to sell his stake to Abramovich at a fraction of the true value, an allegation that the court rejected.

-In 2006, Berezovsky sold the Kommersant ("The Businessman") newspaper and his remaining Russian assets.
+In 2006, Berezovsky sold the Kommersant ("The Businessman") newspaper and his remaining Russian assets to Badri Patarkatsishvili.

 Exile in Britain

-From his new home in the UK, Stanley House, where he and associates including Akhmed Zakayev, Alexander Litvinenko and Alex Goldfarb became known as "the London Circle" of Russian exiles, Berezovsky publicly stated that he was on a mission to bring down Putin "by force" or by bloodless revolution.
+From his new home in the UK, Stanley House, where he and associates including Akhmed Zakayev, Alexander Litvinenko and Alex Goldfarb became known as "the London Circle" of Russian exiles, Berezovsky publicly stated that he was on a mission to bring down Putin "by force" or by nonviolent revolution.
 He established the International Foundation for Civil Liberties (IFCL), to "support the abused and the vulnerable in society – prisoners, national minorities and business people" in Russia and criticized Putin's record in the West.

-Berezovsky launched a concerted campaign to expose alleged misdeeds of Vladimir Putin, from suppressing freedom of speech to committing war crimes in Chechnya.
-He also accused Russia's FSB security service of staging the Moscow apartment bombings of 1999 in order to help Putin win the presidency.
+Berezovsky launched a concerted campaign to expose alleged misdeeds of Vladimir Putin, including suppressing freedom of speech, war crimes in Chechnya, and accusing the FSB of the 1999 Russian apartment bombings to help Putin win the presidency.
 Many of these activities were funded through the New York-based IFCL, directed by Berezovsky's friend Alex Goldfarb.

 Berezovsky bought a Belgravia flat, the 125-acre Wentworth Park estate near Virginia Water in Surrey, and for a while owned the 172-acre Hascombe Court estate in Godalming.
 In 2012, he sold his Wentworth Park house.